-I have always endeavored to follow in her footsteps and live a life of service.
-I believe that’s why I was destined to be a teacher.
-I started by teaching the children in her daycare, then tutored my classmates through school, and by high school I was involved in just about every service organization I could join.
-I have always wanted to make a positive impact on my community and have dedicated my life to helping those around me.
+Selena has always endeavored to follow in her footsteps and live a life of service.
+That’s how she knew she was destined to be a teacher.
+Selena started by teaching the children in her grandmother’s daycare, then tutored her classmates through school, and by high school was involved in just about every service organization she could join.
+In her words, “I have always wanted to make a positive impact on my community and have dedicated my life to helping those around me.”